K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Conditionals/conditionals.md

 ```

 ## Not
 This function inverts the bits of the argument.
-Also easy to implement.
+It is also easy to implement.
 ```
 function not 0
     push.argument 0